DongzeHE/scpca-docs/docs/processing_information.md

 ### Combining ADT counts with RNA counts

-The unfiltered CITE-seq and RNA-seq count matrices often include somewhat different sets of cell barcodes, due to stochastic variation in library construction and sequencing.
+The unfiltered ADT and RNA-seq count matrices often include somewhat different sets of cell barcodes, due to stochastic variation in library construction and sequencing.
-When normalizing these two count matrices to the same set of cells, we chose to prioritize RNA-seq results for broad comparability among libraries with and without CITE-seq data.
+When normalizing these two count matrices to the same set of cells, we chose to prioritize RNA-seq results for broad comparability among libraries with and without ADT data.
-Any cell barcodes that appeared only in CITE-seq data were discarded.
+Any cell barcodes that appeared only in ADT data were discarded.
-Cell barcodes that were present only in the RNA-seq data (i.e., did _not_ appear in the CITE-seq data) were assigned zero counts for all ADTs.
+Cell barcodes that were present only in the RNA-seq data (i.e., did _not_ appear in the ADT data) were assigned zero counts for all ADTs.
-When cells were [filtered based on RNA-seq content](#filtering-cells) after quantification, the CITE-seq count matrix was filtered to match.
+When cells were [filtered based on RNA-seq content](#filtering-cells) after quantification, the ADT count matrix was filtered to match.

-### Processed CITE-seq data
+### Processed ADT data

 An ambient profile representing antibody-derived tag (ADT) proportions present in the ambient solution is calculated from the `_unfiltered.rds` object using [`DropletUtils::ambientProfileEmpty()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/ambientProfileEmpty.html).
 This ambient profile, along with negative/isotype control information, if present, is then as input to calculate quality-control statistics using [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).